smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ### 1.3.3 Running Tomcat on the command line

 Tomcat can be run from the command line.
 The advantage of this is all the output appears in the same place!
-To do this the tomcat server must be stopped (i.e. in the Windows services panel or via Linux runvel scripts (/etc/init.d/tomcat*).
+To do this the tomcat server must be stopped (i.e. in the Windows services panel or via Linux runlevel scripts (/etc/init.d/tomcat*).
 Notmally tomcat is run as a server (i.e. as a daemon in Unix parlance).

 **Make sure you start a new command window (cmd) after setting any environment variables**.
 The new settings will *NOT* be picked up otherwise.